Do Go On - 194 - Race Around The World with Nellie Bly (and other adventures)

 Yeah.

-Imagine those places would have been no good back there.
+I imagine those places would have been no good back then.

-They were like, they had a bit of a, there was rumors about their treatment of people in them,
+They were like, they had a bit of a, there was rumors about their treatment of people in.

-but nobody had really sort of looked into it probably.
+them, but nobody had really sort of looked into it properly.

 Yeah.